Hugh Millais

 Hugh Geoffroy Millais (23 December 1929 – 4 July 2009) was a British author and actor known for his film collaborations with director Robert Altman.

 Early years

-Hugh Millais was the son of Raoul Millais (1901–1999) a painter-illustrator, and his first wife Elinor Clare (d.
-1953), daughter of Allan Ronald Macdonell and Helen Margaret Ryan, of Montreal.
+Hugh Millais was the son of Raoul Millais (1901–1999) a painter-illustrator, and his first wife Elinor Clare Macdonell (died 1953), daughter of Canadian railway magnate Allan Ronald Macdonell and Helen Margaret Ryan.
 He was brought up Roman Catholic.
 As a child he lived in Blackwater Valley and Cork in Ireland.
 He was educated at Ampleforth.

 Culinary exploits

 As for his cooking, there are many stories surrounding his culinary adventures.
 Millais made a meal for Orson Welles after the actor-director had hired his house in Andalusia, Spain for a year while filming, then left him stranded, penniless, in Naples.
 On another occasion, Rita Hayworth shed her lipstick in his onion soup.
 Once, Millais and Gary Cooper were said to have fled unwanted "friends" at a Paris party by hiding in a bathroom.
 Millais was once presented with a platter of seafood by Salvador Dalí served on the artist's naked wife, Gala.
 There was also an occasion where Millais shared Huevos Cubanos with Ernest Hemingway (whose chauffeur he apparently became for a while), Ava Gardner and Marlene Dietrich after sailing into a mini-revolution in pre-Castro Cuba and getting shot through the arm at the helm of his racing yacht, the Benbow.
 These and many other anecdotes are in Millais' cook-book "Hugh's Who: The Name-Dropper's Cookbook" which was published in 2007.
 A devoted falconer, he is said to have turned down a role in the film Shoot the Sun Down, in 1976, to go to Saudi Arabia, for a falconers' meet.